gdepeute/dae.notes/estaff.notes.md

   - Move out expiration for IQGEO?
 NESIC?
 Palantir?
   - Move out Marsh (OliverWyman), yes.
   - Did we get Stryker (they are expired)?

+## Discussion with Michelle at 6/14/23 2pm

+- Stryker - Bob will check with Natalie in call later
+- Sitecore - Michelle
+  - 5 seats @ $30k/year
+  - Don't have cash until July, Michelle was trying to get PO

 # Bob/Johnny Discussion 5/25/23